mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 As a rule, even where a system contains multiple independent settlements there will be hubs of commerce that tend to prosper to a greater degree than other communities.
-Often the system’s mainworld is the primary centre for commerce and equipment supply, serving the independent outsystem communities and making money off them even if it does not control their actions.
+Often the system’s mainworld is the primary center for commerce and equipment supply, serving the independent outsystem communities and making money off them even if it does not control their actions.
 This is not always the case however;
 a major mining installation operated by a large corporation may receive